Quick Update - 128 Days In

 4 State Parks

-for a total of 32 badges plus 2 in the works.
+For a total of 32 badges with 2 in the works.

 Lastly, one mouse in and out of the trailer.

-Oh, one more thing, Bob has not gotten any better and I got tired of mentioning it.
-We have tried many different option, but no luck. 😞
+Oh, one more thing, Bob has not gotten any better, and I got tired of mentioning it.
+We have tried many different options, but no luck. 😞